Women’s Health Connecticut Face Mask Recommendations

 - Sanitize your hands on the way out of the store or pharmacy.

 - When back in the car, carefully touch the ear loops or ties pulling off the mask without touching the front of it.
-Consider the front of it contaminated with the virus.
-Carefully place the mask in an empty bag.

-We would like to remind our patients, that Women’s Health Connecticut is offering telemedicine visits, where no face mask is required.
+We would like to remind our patients that Women’s Health Connecticut is offering telemedicine visits, where no face mask is required.
 If you have any questions regarding wearing face masks to your in-office appointment, please call your doctor’s office.
 For more information regarding COVID-19, click here.